This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 Know your maps

-For new players, understanding where you are in the land can be difficult.
+Understanding where you are in the land can be difficult for new players.
 There are a few ways to pull up a map to help guide you:

 Open up your our compass, which gives you general directional guidance.